Physical Spirituality

 Unboundedness, Full Responsiveness, Unlimited Flexibility and Absolute Uncertainty

-Unless contained by an architecture, the motions of objects in a connective or the motions of waves are not confined within boundaries.
+Unless contained by an architecture, the motions of objects in a connective or the motions of waves through it are not confined within boundaries.

 Waves and objects in a connective are free to respond fully to the forces acting on them.